Introduction (/docs)

 title: Invoices from Emails

-description: Automatically collect invoices from your email accounts with secure SMTP and Gmail integration
+description: Automatically collect invoices from your email accounts with secure SMTP and Google integration

 ---